Accredited teaching English online course

 This article concentrates on the principles and foundations of building an engaging lesson plan for teaching English online.

 Before you teach your first class, you should try and find out something about them.
 For example, can you ask your school, academy or the last class teacher?
 If there is no history, you could try reaching out to the students before the first class and ask them to fill out a simple questionnaire covering their level and expectations.
 If this isn’t possible, you should spend the first part of your first class asking them questions to determine their English level and tell you their expectations.

 Set a clear lesson objective

-The lack of a robust connection between the teacher and learners means that a clear learning objective is critical to the lesson’s success.
+The lack of a robust connection between the teacher and learners means that a clear learning objective is critical to success.
 In addition, a clear learning objective helps you and your learners stay on track.

 Use lots of visuals

 The teaching materials you use should always match your teaching environment.
 For example, a virtual classroom is a two-dimensional computer screen.
 A virtual classroom is purpose-built for full-screen visuals and voice over.

 Going back to the “talking head” effect, engaging learners in a physical classroom can be challenging.
 So how do you engage your learners when you aren’t there with them?

 In general, we respond better to visual stimuli than others.
 For example, research shows that we remember about 80% of what we see versus 20% of what we read and 10% of what we hear.